twitter/typeahead.js/README.md

 When initializing a dataset, there are a number of options you can configure.

-* `name` – The string used to identify the dataset.
-If set, typeahead.js will cache prefetched data in local storage, if possible.

 * `valueKey` – The key used to access the value of the datum in the datum object.
 Defaults to `value`.